-- Understand the origins and theory of the First Amendment and how the law and the court systems work. - Understand differences in approaches to free speech domestically and internationally. - Understand concerns about censorship in a democracy and how the law protecting against prior restraint is the backbone of the First Amendment. - Understand more advanced legal concepts such as privacy how they are contested in the age of "new" media and what those challenges look like "on the job." - Be able to apply legal tests to new scenarios and hypotheticals. - Be able to read a case and identify its key components. - Understand and appreciate that changes in First Amendment law are almost always the result of social struggle in the United States. - Know the elements of claims we see in ad/PR, learn to avoid such claims or, alternatively, be prepared to defend oneself in the face of such claims. - Think creatively and speak knowledgeably about how mastery of media law will help you in your career in media.
+- Understand the origins and theory of the First Amendment and how the law and the court systems work and current attacks on the legal system. - Understand differences in approaches to free speech domestically and internationally. - Understand concerns about censorship in a democracy and how the law protecting against prior restraint is the backbone of the First Amendment. - Understand more advanced legal concepts such as privacy, how they are contested in the age of "new" media and what those challenges look like "on the job." - Be able to apply legal tests to new scenarios and hypotheticals. - Be able to read a case and identify its key components. - Understand and appreciate that changes in First Amendment law are almost always the result of social struggle in the United States. - Know the elements of claims we see in journalism practice, learn to avoid such claims or, alternatively, be prepared to defend oneself in the face of such claims.

+Think creatively and speak knowledgeably about how mastery of media law will help you in your career in media.